-- ii) Each party will bear the cost of its own nominee, and will share equally the fee of the Chairperson, and whatever other expenses are incurred by the Independent Assessment Committee in the performance of its responsibilities as set out herein. - (c) i) Time limits fixed in this process may be extended only by written, mutual consent of the parties. - ii) In all steps of this process, either party may be accompanied by or represented by their Union or Employer representative.

-19.02 (a) Employees are expected, as part of their regular duties, to provide leadership, supervision, guidance and advice to members of the health care team.
+- ii) Each party will bear the cost of its own nominee, and will share equally the fee of the Chairperson, and whatever other expenses are incurred by the Independent Assessment Committee in the performance of its responsibilities as set out herein. - (c) i) Time limits fixed in this process may be extended only by written, mutual consent of the parties. - ii) In all steps of this process, either party may be accompanied by or represented by their Union or Employer representative. - 19.02 (a) Employees are expected, as part of their regular duties, to provide leadership, supervision, guidance and advice to members of the health care team.
 The parties agree that discipline of all bargaining unit and non-bargaining unit employees of the Home is the responsibility of management.
-Nothing in this clause amends, modifies or clarifies any interpretation under Article 2.01, nor does it prejudice the employees' continued membership in the bargaining under Article 22.06.
+Nothing in this clause amends, modifies or clarifies any interpretation under Article 2.01, nor does it prejudice the employees' continued membership in the bargaining unit or the employee's entitlement to qualify and receive benefits under Article 22.06.